You’ve probably ridden on a bus at some point in your life.

-In my personal leadership context, it seem that most people that have spent much time in a church think they know what a pastor does… but I’ve never been able to get the same answers independently from two different people.
+In my personal leadership context, it seems that most people that have spent much time in a church think they know what a pastor does… but I’ve never been able to get the same answers independently from two different people.
 I know firsthand of a room of 8 deacons that had 7 different understandings of what the pastor’s role ought to be.
 Do you see what I’m getting at?
 Whether or not we know, we’re pretty sure we know.

 Second, when the bus is full of people who think they can drive, you can bet that there are a vast array of expectation as to how it should go.
 It doesn’t matter that they can’t see out the windshield like the driver.
 It’s of no consequence that they have no idea what mechanical challenges or road conditions the driver is having to compensate for to move safely along.
 Having no experience doing something does not at all keep most folks from having an opinion on how it should be.

 In most dimensions of life, we all tend to have a really high opinion of our own opinion.
 That results in leaders being criticized in comparison to standards they may not even recognize as expectations.